Miserlou/zappa-django-utils/README.md

 ### Creating/Dropping a Postgres Schema

-You can create a Postgres schema with
+You can create a [Postgres schema](https://www.postgresql.org/docs/8.2/static/ddl-schemas.html) with:

     $ zappa manage create_pg_schema